zurvan-lab/IPNN/IIPs/iip-0.md

 The `events` topics is for broadcasting new events that each node gets from clients. every one **SHOULD** publish and **MUST** subscribe to this topic.
 All data in this topic **MUST** be an [IPNN message](#messages).

+IPNN nodes can just save, backup and maintain some specific event kinds and its **OPTIONAL**.

 #### Protocols

 There is a stream protocol in IPNN like this: